 Skip to main content

-The Bun.file and Bun.write APIs documented on this page are heavily optimized and represent the recommended way to perform file-system tasks using Bun.
-For operations that are not yet available with Bun.file, such as mkdir or readdir, you can use Bun’s nearly complete implementation of the node:fs module.
+The Bun.file and Bun.write APIs documented on this page are heavily optimized and are the recommended way to work with files in Bun.
+For operations they don’t cover, such as mkdir or readdir, use Bun’s nearly complete implementation of the node:fs module.

 Reading files (Bun.file())